Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 **Deutsch**: `![[bild.png | rahmen-a]]`, `![[bild.png | rahmen-b]]`

 To apply beautiful frames, you need to use a online url pointing to a png frame.
 Unfortunately, Obsidian restricts users from loading local images into **Style Settings** for security issues.
+Sidenote.
+The image is just for illustration purposes.
+(If you want to find out more about the image, check out Mira tools for Blender)

 <br>